Welcome to our grammar lesson on how to choose between Preterite and Imperfect tense in Spanish.

-We use both the Preterite and the Imperfect to talk about the past, but in different modes of thinking.
+We use both the Preterite and the Imperfect to talk about the past, but in different ways.

-- The Preterite is the tense to express main actions.
+- The Preterite is the tense for main actions.
 It answers the question: “What happened?”.

-- The Imperfect is the tense for background information, ongoing actions and situations… It answers the question: “What was going on?”.
+- The Imperfect is the tense for background information: descriptions, habitual actions, ongoing situations… It answers the question: “What was going on?”.

 The Preterite is a tense for main actions.
 We use it to talk about completed actions that happened in the past.

-Some specific types of sentences where we use the Preterite are:
+Some specific cases where we use the Preterite are:

 - past actions which happened once or a stated number of times